yonahforst/node-challenge-chat-server/README.md

 | `from` | string | "Neill"  |
 | `text` | string | "hi CYF! |

-## Go ahead!

-If you think you know how to do that, go ahead!

-Try to use what you know to do this challenge on your own.
-It does not require any new knowledge.

-You may find useful the [express cheatsheet](https://github.com/nbogie/express-notes/blob/master/express-cheatsheet.md)

 ## End of Level 1 challenge!

 Well done!